ProvableHQ/ARCs/arc-0020/README.md

 <a name="2_1_1_offline_signature"></a>
 #### 2.1.1.
 Offline signature

-In recent days Aleo has introduced signature verification in the snarkVM.
+In recently Aleo has introduced signature verification scheme in the snarkVM.
 This means that a user can sign a message offline, and then the signature can be verified onchain.
 This is a very important feature as it enables the user to sign a message offline, and then send the signature to the blockchain.
 The signature verification is done by the snarkVM, and the signature is verified by the `signature::verify(s: signature, from: address, field_hash: field)` function.
 This way user can pre sign the transaction of allowing a certain amount of tokens to be transferred from his/her account to aan address.

 <a name="2_1_2_must_be_implemented"></a>
 #### 2.1.2.
 MUST BE IMPLEMENTED